Skip to main content

 And we "decent nations" do not react accordingly?

 I see a different kind of crisis in the USA.
 How did the "decent people" fail to see the growing divide?
 Perhaps, in their self-satisfied "decency", they neglected a massive portion of the population that felt ignored and abandoned.
-This overlooked majority, driven by frustration, ended up putting their faith in a leader that seems to be a disgrace.
+This overlooked majority, driven by frustration, ended up putting their faith in a leader that now, I think also to them, will appear as a disgrace.

 Declared virtue is not always a real virtue when empathy in action is missing.